Regality theory: Methods of study

 There is suggestion that archaeological data may also prove regal and kungic societal structures of ancestral populations.
 Artifacts, by regality theory, reveal in their design whether a researcher is looking at a piece from a kungic society or a regal society.
 This connection is considered exemplified by the organization of a design.
 If the design appears uniform and orderly, then is it likely from a regal society in that this condition would have higher value for these styles of detail- this is if one is to believe that identify may be derived form artifact.
-An artifact of a kungic society might then have design that is more abstract, disorderly, and lacking uniform.
+An artifact of a kungic society might then have design that is more abstract, disorderly, and lacking uniformity.

 War and intergroup conflict response

 Intergroup conflict and war are the major evolutionary factors thought to make up the collective dangers a social group might encounter.
 This makes them two evolutionary factors very relevant to regality theory.
 War and intergroup conflict response is what the psychological dispositions that select for a regal society are theorized to be meant for.
 A major objective of studying regal and kungic (kalyptic) responses is that one might be able to isolate universal conditions leading to war and intergroup conflict and the needed conditions for peace-building and peace-keeping.
 This real-world application connects this regality theory to political psychology.